Pluma porgy

+Taxonomy

+The pluma porgy was first formally described in 1868 by the Frenchzoologist Alphonse Guichenot with its type locality given as Martinique.
+The genus Calamus is placed in the family Sparidae within the order Spariformes by the 5th edition of Fishes of the World.
+Some authorities classify this genus in the subfamily Sparinae, but the 5th edition of Fishes of the World does not recognise subfamilies within the Sparidae.

+Etymology and common names

+The pluma porgy has the specific name pennatula which is a diminutive of penna, meaning "quill".
+Guichenot did not explain this but it may be an allusion to this species similarity to C. penna or to the shorter, more elongated body of this species compared to C. penna.
+In many parts of the Caribbean, this species is simply known as the pluma, while in Jamaica it is sometimes called the pimento grunt, and is sometimes known as the West Indian porgy in the United States.

 Description

-The Pluma porgy is similar to its relative, the Jolthead porgy (C. bajonado).
+The pluma porgy is similar to its relative, the Jolthead porgy (C. bajonado).
 However, it has fewer rays on its Pectoral fins than the Jolthead.
-The Pluma porgy has both 12 spines and 12 soft rays on its dorsal fin, while it has only 3 spines and 10 rays on its anal fin.
+The pluma porgy has both 12 spines and 12 soft rays on its dorsal fin, while it has only 3 spines and 10 rays on its anal fin.
 Their heads are somewhat steep when viewed in profile, and have poorly developed prefrontal tubercles.
-The Pluma porgy's overall color is silvery with purple, or lavender iridescence, individual scales have brown-yellow edges with iridescent, blue-green spots.
+The puma porgy's overall color is silvery with purple, or lavender iridescence, individual scales have brown-yellow edges with iridescent, blue-green spots.
+This species has a maximum published total length of 37 cm, although 30 cm is more typical.

 Distribution and habitat

 Pluma porgies inhabit are found only in the western Atlantic, in a region from the Bahamas to Brazil; this includes much of the southern Caribbean and the Gulf of Mexico.
 Adults live at depths of up to 85 m, but usually between 5 and 30 m.
 They inhabit rocky areas, reefs, and also flat bottoms, where they feed on crabs, mollusks, sea worms, brittle stars and hermit crabs.
 The young are found in somewhat shallower water.